 The Council's management believes these financial statements present all activities for which the Council is financially accountable

 C. Basis of Presentation

-The Council's financial statements consist of a combined statement of receipts, disbursements and changes in fund balances (regulatory cash basis).
+The Council's financial statements consist of a combined statement of cash receipts, cash disbursements and changes in fund cash balances (regulatory cash basis).